FAQs

 Can I use CORE funding for Meal Preparation & Delivery services?

-The NDIS can fund meal preparation and delivery supports if they are deemed reasonable and necessary for the participant.
-These supports are typically considered under the “Assistance with Daily Life” category, which covers services that help with activities of daily living.
+The NDIS can provide funding for meal preparation and delivery supports, either through a disability support worker or a meal preparation and delivery service, if these supports are deemed reasonable and necessary for the participant.
+Typically, these supports fall under the “Assistance with Daily Life” category, which includes services that facilitate daily living activities.

-For meal preparation and delivery to be funded, the participant needs to demonstrate that:
+For meal preparation and delivery to be funded, the participant must demonstrate the following:

-• Meal preparation and delivery is essential: The participant must show that they are unable to prepare meals or access meal delivery services without support due to their disability.
+1. Essential Requirement for Meal Preparation and Delivery: The participant must show that they cannot prepare meals or access meal delivery services independently due to their disability.

-• Supports are reasonable and necessary: The supports must be appropriate to meet the participant’s needs, taking into account their disability, their ability to perform tasks independently, and other relevant factors.
+2. Supports Are Reasonable and Necessary: The support must be appropriate to the participant’s needs, factoring in their disability, capacity to perform tasks independently, and other relevant aspects.

-• Alignment with the participant’s goals: The supports must align with the participant’s goals and aspirations outlined in their NDIS plan.
+3. Alignment with Participant Goals: The support must align with the participant’s goals as outlined in their NDIS plan.

 • Weight loss